-During the year ended December 31, 2014, the average notional value of futures contracts was approximately \$3 million.
-The average value of futures contracts sold and purchased was approximately \$32 million and \$63 million, respectively.
-The average notional value of interest rate swap contracts was approximately \$67 million and \$37 million for contracts where the Master Trust receives and pays a fixed rate, respectively.
+During the year ended December 31, 2015, the average notional value of futures contracts was approximately \$24 million.
+The average value of futures contracts sold and purchased were each approximately \$2 million.

-NOTE 8 - EMPLOYEE STOCK OWNERSHIP PLAN
+NOTE 7 - EMPLOYEE STOCK OWNERSHIP PLAN

 The ESOP was established on June 30, 1989.
-The ESOP purchased approximately 14.5 million shares of \$1.00 par value Series A ESOP Convertible Preferred Stock ("ESOP Shares"), with a \$4.80 per share annual dividend from UTC.
+The ESOP purchased approximately 14.5 million shares of \$1.00 par value Series A ESOP Convertible Preferred Stock (ESOP Shares), with a \$4.80 per share annual dividend from UTC.
 The ESOP financed the ESOP Share purchases with interest bearing promissory notes in 1990, which were repaid in full during 2009.
 The Trustee executed a series of additional promissory notes ("ESOP debt"), which replaced a portion of the original promissory notes with internal financing arrangements designed to align the value of shares released from the reserve account with plan matching contribution obligations.
-(See Note 9 for details on the portions of ESOP debt currently outstanding).
+(See Note 8 for details on the portions of ESOP debt currently outstanding).